Ladislav92/Mine-Field-Alarm-Android/README.md

 # Mine-Field-Alarm-Android

-This project started as an idea of Organisation of Amputees UDAS of Republic of Srpska.
+This project started as an idea of "Organisation of Amputees UDAS Republike Srpske". (https://en.wikipedia.org/wiki/The_Organization_of_Amputees_UDAS_Republike_Srpske)

 Since Bosnia and Herzegovina has a problem with mine pollution, UDAS decided to develop an application that will trigger an alarm on the android device when carrier comes near the minefield.